Onisaburo Deguchi: Biography

+Onisaburo Deguchi also wrote numerous other texts, such as Michi no Oomoto (道の大本) and Tama no Ishizue (霊の礎).

 Throughout his life, Onisaburo was often quite flamboyant, taking delight in wearing richly textured costumes of his own design and posing as a wide variety of deities, mostly Buddhist or Shinto.
 He would also dress like a shaman, and often even took up the appearances of female divinities.
 His outlook on life tended to be eclectic, sometimes even to the point of being outrageous.
-At varying points of his lifetime, he claimed to be an incarnation of Miroku Butsu (Sanskrit: Maitreya Buddha), and often referred to himself as a remodeler of the world.
+At varying points of his lifetime, he claimed to be an incarnation of Miroku Butsu (i.e., Maitreya Buddha), and often referred to himself as a remodeler of the world.

-Like most Oomoto followers, Onisaburo believed that the original kami founders of Japan, were driven away by the kami of the imperial line.
+Like most Oomoto followers, Onisaburo believed that the original kami founders of Japan were driven away by the kami of the imperial line.
 This placed him in opposition to the authorities at the time, though he had the ability to hide it.
 This again differentiated him from Nao Deguchi, who was more open and direct in her proclamations.
 Onisaburo was quite talented in quieting the government officials while at the same time subverting their efforts that he found distasteful or amoral.

 Onisaburo's legacy is largely concerned with art, including a wealth of calligraphic and poetic works.
 He also dabbled in cinema, sculpture, and pottery, leaving behind thousands of items that are now considered by many enthusiasts to be of great value.
+Onisaburo is known for the coining the proverb "Art is the mother of religion" (芸術は宗教の母, geijutsu wa shūkyō no haha).

+Sacred sites

+Some Oomoto sacred sites associated with Onisaburo Deguchi include: